bassagan/etl-testing-fwk/README.md

 ## Overview
 In this exercise, you will:
-- Set up your AWS account and configure your environment within GitHub Codespaces.
+- Get a temporary AWS account provided by the speaker on the conference.
 - Fork the GitHub repository and launch a Codespace.
 - Initialize and deploy the infrastructure using Terraform.
 - Verify that all necessary AWS resources have been created.